Geometric Performance Analysis of Doppler-Based Positioning with a Single LEO Satellite: System-Level Geometric Analysis

 The comparison between the actual single-satellite positioning errors and the theoretical bounding provided by the DDOP is shown in \Cref{fig:match_theo2sim} for two different satellite passes.
-In each of the upper and lower maps of this figure, the ground projection of the passes is indicated by a light blue solid line.
-In turn, the blue dots represent positioning error of each individual simulation with respect to the reference position.
+In each figure, the ground projection of the passes is indicated by a light blue solid line.
+The blue dots represent positioning error of each individual simulation with respect to the reference position.
 To describe the variation patterns of errors in different directions, the horizontal error is decomposed into along-track and cross-track components as defined in \Cref{fig:RTN}.

 The empirical 95\% confidence ellipse (solid green) computed from the positioning errors obtained from the simulations, is compared with the corresponding theoretical 95\% ellipse (red dashed) predicted by the DDOP computation.
-The 95\% confidence ellipse is derived from the covariance matrix, and the eigenvalues and eigenvectors of the covariance matrix determine the axis lengths and orientation of the ellipse, respectively.
-The axes are scaled by the square root of the chi-square value corresponding to the 95\% probability level with two degrees of freedom, i.e., $\chi^2_{2,0.95} = 5.991$.
-For the first satellite pass shown in \Cref{fig:match_theo2sim}(a), the simulated along-track and cross-track errors are 28 m and 9932 m, respectively, while their corresponding theoretical values are 27 m and 9629 m, respectively.
-For the second satellite pass shown in \Cref{fig:match_theo2sim}(b), which is nearly orthogonal to the first pass, the simulated along-track and cross-track errors are 20 m and 5561 m, respectively, while their theoretical counterparts are 19 m and 5384 m, respectively.
+Both ellipses are constructed according to the procedure described in \Cref{section:ellipses}.
+For the first satellite pass shown in \Cref{fig:match_theo2sim}(a), the simulated along-track and cross-track errors standard deviations are 28 m and 9932 m, respectively, while their corresponding theoretical values are 27 m and 9629 m, respectively.
+For the second satellite pass shown in \Cref{fig:match_theo2sim}(b), the simulated along-track and cross-track errors are 20 m and 5561 m, respectively, while their theoretical counterparts are 19 m and 5384 m, respectively.
 Even though the magnitude of the positioning error varies across different satellite trajectories, the estimated empirical 95\% confidence ellipse and the theoretical 95\% ellipse turn out to be in high agreement.
-This confirms that the DDOP model can capture both the magnitude of the dominant error anisotropy and its directional characteristics.
+This confirms that the DDOP-based model captures both the dominant error magnitude and the anisotropic direction of the single-satellite Doppler solution.

-Once the validity of the theoretical DDOP has been confirmed, the subsequent sections will make use of the theoretical positioning accuracy only, thus enabling a more versatile and agile analysis.